 Handsome, emotionally-charged biopic, not all that accurate — the events were more faithfully presented in the celebrated 1971 BBC TV miniseries Elizabeth R — but a terrific example of Hollywood’s Golden Age filmmaking.
 The Private Lives of Elizabeth and Essex (also known as Elizabeth The Queen) benefits from Warners’ well-oiled machinery and a sturdy cast.

 Norman Reilly Raine and Aeneas MacKenzie adapted Maxwell Anderson’s 1930 play Elizabeth The Queen, and they wisely downplayed the complicated dynamics of court intrigue and amplified the romance and even added a bit of swashbuckling action.
-In addition, director Michael Curtiz (Casablanca and Mildred Pierce) fights like hell to keep the narrative from ever becoming stately.
+In addition, director Michael Curtiz (Casablanca) fights like hell to keep the narrative from ever becoming stately.
 The result is an engrossing and entertaining period piece.
 The beautiful Oscar-nominated Technicolor cinematography (by Sol Polito, W. Howard Greene) is an added bonus — this is an absolutely gorgeous-looking movie.

 Firstly, while Olivier was better equipped to handle Anderson’s verse, he lacked Flynn’s irresistible easy-going charm.
 I think Flynn was a perfect choice for the role because the real Essex was a case of “style over substance,” which is how you would describe Flynn’s movie persona.
 In real life, Flynn exasperated Davis with his lackadaisical attitude, and according to the movie, that is exactly how Elizabeth felt about Essex.
 And whether Davis was willing to admitted or not, she and Flynn had great chemistry.